 AAA tested the functionality of these systems to determine how well they respond to everyday situations.
 On public roadways, nearly three-quarters (73 percent) of errors were attributed to lane departure warning and lane-keeping assist systems.
 Test drivers said their vehicles had trouble staying on their intended path or would stray too close to other cars or roadway objects like guardrails and cement barriers.

 Furthermore, ADAS systems that combine multiple functions like steering, braking, and acceleration tended to disengage too quickly.
 AAA researchers noted there is very little time for drivers to react as they are “handed back” control of their car almost instantly.
 Based on testing in everyday driving environments, AAA recommends automakers limit their rollout of ADAS technology until the functionality is improved to provide a more consistent and safer driving experience.

 “Active driving assistance systems are designed to assist the driver and help make the roads safer, but the fact is, these systems are in the early stages of their development,” Brannon said.
 “With the number of issues we experienced in testing, it is unclear how these systems enhance the driving experience in their current form.”

 Closed-course testing for these systems was better overall, although issues arose when approaching a simulated disabled or stalled vehicle, known as a Soft Car 360.
-In these tests, a collision happened 65 percent of the time at an average speed of 25 mph.
+In these tests, a collision happened over 65 percent of the time at an average speed of 25 mph.